microsoft/pyright/README.md

 Pyright is a work in progress.
 The following functionality is not yet finished.
 If you would like to contribute to any of these areas, contact the maintainers of the repo.

-* Address the many TODO comments in the code
 * Provide switch that reports circular import dependencies
-* Provide switch that makes Optional strict
 * Provide switch that treats instance variables and methods that begin with underscore as private
 * Validate that overridden methods in subclass have same signature as base class methods
 * Add support for f-strings